Implementing Zero-Trust Boundaries in DR Sandboxes

 Drill-Scoped Credential Lifecycle

-The orchestrator requests credentials immediately after the database restore completes.
-The secrets engine binds the generated role to the ephemeral network slice and enforces strict session boundaries.
-This eliminates credential leakage across drill iterations and satisfies least-privilege requirements.
+A centralized secrets manager (HashiCorp Vault, AWS Secrets Manager) issues credentials with automatic TTL expiration — typically 15–30 minutes for a validation window.
+The orchestrator requests them immediately after the restore completes; the secrets engine binds the generated role to the ephemeral slice and enforces strict session boundaries.
+This eliminates credential reuse across drill iterations and satisfies least-privilege without a human ever seeing a password.

 import logging

-import time
+import sys

 from typing import Optional